 This article originally appeared on VICE UK.

-When I was 13, I got really into hair products: Wella Shock Waves Gel, Wet Look VO5, Fudge Styling Wax, L'Oreal Extra Strength, Aussie Mousse, basically anything the promised to texture, control, or volumize my greasy crown.
+When I was 13, I got really into hair products: Wella Shock Waves Gel, Wet Look VO5, Fudge Styling Wax, L'Oreal Extra Strength, Aussie Mousse, basically anything that promised to texture, control, or volumize my greasy crown.
 At one point I was applying several of these gloopy potions daily, ruffing my follicles into a crispy, lacquered mess.
 Beneath the fiberglass meringue that was my barnet you would usually find a combination of Paul Smith aftershave, Nivea moisturizer, Levi's engineered jeans (straight from Cromwell's Madhouse), and reproduction 70s football training tops with "BRA" on one side and "ZIL" on the other.

 It would have been a ridiculous look for anyone, but especially for a 13-year-old.
 My pustular skin didn't need to be made any more moist and I didn't even own a razor, let alone need expensive aftershave.
 But it wasn't a look I was forced into by my peers, who were still turning up in full Man United outfits and using roll-on Lynx, it was one I was coerced into by a group of older men: the metrosexuals.